I’m writing this post for three reasons.

 I did spend some time working on diversifying the income in that business, which up until now has been heavily weighted on our VA services.

-This year I added business consulting, copywriting services, more online courses and our first two membership sites:
+This year I added business consulting, copywriting services, more online courses and our first membership site: Therapy Intake Pro.

 All of those things combined only made up 2% of our total revenue.
 However, that will grow quite a bit in the next few years.